d2l-ai/d2l-en/chapter_linear-networks/softmax-regression.md

 plus our biases $\mathbf{b}$.

-## Parameterization Cost of Fully-Connected Layers
+## Parameterization Cost of Fully Connected Layers
 :label:`subsec_parameterization-cost-fc-layers`

-As we will see in subsequent chapters, fully-connected layers are ubiquitous in deep learning.
+As we will see in subsequent chapters, fully connected layers are ubiquitous in deep learning.
-However, as the name suggests, fully-connected layers are *fully* connected with potentially many learnable parameters.
+However, as the name suggests, fully connected layers are *fully* connected with potentially many learnable parameters.
 Specifically,
-for any fully-connected layer
+for any fully connected layer
 with $d$ inputs and $q$ outputs, the parameterization cost is $\mathcal{O}(dq)$, which can be prohibitively high in practice.